mark-andrews/introduction-to-R/readme.md

     use R the modern way.
 -   Miscellaneous R packages: Other vital, or just handy, R packages.

-All of the above installation should be easy and painless except possibly for the installation of [Stan](http://mc-stan.org/), which can possibly be tricky because it is an external program and requires addition programming tools like c++ libraries and compilers etc.
-However, in the instructions below there are links to pages that provide ample detail on how to install and test [Stan](http://mc-stan.org/) and all its dependencies.

 ### Installing R

 Go to the [R](https://www.r-project.org/) website and follow the links